cloudant-labs/slate/docs2017/src/basics/index.md

 mobile devices,
 remote facilities,
 sensors,
-and internet-enabled goods can connect.
+and Internet-enabled goods can connect.
 Use Cloudant Sync to scale bigger, and enable client apps to continue running offline.